-The function of the GeoCluster Replicated Disk Status resource (also displayed as GRD Status) varies between Windows 2003, 2008, and 2012.
-In both operating systems, it is automatically created when the first GeoCluster Replicated Disk resource is created in a group.
+The GeoCluster Replicated Disk Status resource (also displayed as GRD Status) is automatically created when the first GeoCluster Replicated Disk resource is created in a group.
 Once the status resource is created, it will exist as long as there is a GeoCluster Replicated Disk resource in the group.
 When the last GeoCluster Replicated Disk resource in a group is deleted, the status resource will be deleted.
 Only one status resource is created per group.
 If the resource is deleted, it will automatically be re-created.